Ferry good! 6 easy-to-reach Australian islands

 How to get there: Phillip Island is a two-hour drive from Melbourne and is linked to the mainland by a bridge.

-Visit when staying at…BIG4 Phillip Island Caravan Park.
+Book now…BIG4 Phillip Island Caravan Park.

 3. Rottnest Island, WA